U77w41/My-Data-Science-Journey/MSc in Data Science/Semester 1/Data Structures and Algorithms/Menu Driven Binary Search Operations/Readme.md

- ## Write a programe to perform the following Menu Driven Binary Search Operations :
+ ## Write a programe to perform the following Menu Driven Binary Search Tree Operations :

  1. Insertion
  2. Deletion